 Thank you for stopping by!
-I’m Denise N. Wheatley, a writer whose books embody love and happy endings.
-I pen contemporary fiction, with genres that span from chick lit to steamy drama, and a dash of suspense and paranormal.
-The common theme throughout my work involves affairs of the heart, and I strive to weave entertaining tales that’ll leave readers pondering my colorful stories long after the final chapter ends.
-I hope that you'll enjoy reading my books as much as I enjoy writing them!
+I’m Denise N. Wheatley, a writer whose novels embody love and happy endings.
+I pen contemporary romance, with genres that span from chick lit to suspense, sweet to steamy.
+The common theme throughout my work involves affairs of the heart, and I strive to weave entertaining tales that’ll stay with readers long after the final chapter ends.
+I hope you'll enjoy reading my books as much as I enjoy writing them!

 Romance With a Dose of Sweet Sugar and a Dash of Steamy Spice!

 Contemporary Romance Author Seelie Kay Is Back With Her Sizzling New Release, THE WHITE HOUSE WEDDING!

 Hello everyone, and welcome back to my blog!
 Today I am happy to once again host my favorite attorney-turned-romance author, Seelie Kay.
 Seelie is dropping by to tell us all about her latest Valentine's Day release, THE WHITE HOUSE WEDDING, and share the deets on why she writes romance, how this book came about, and more.
 Keep reading for my interview as well as an exclusive excerpt!